-15. An annual review by the Bulgarian Chamber of Commerce and Industry (BCCI) concluded that in 2018, Bulgaria held stable ground in terms of economic freedom, prosperity and competitiveness.
-In 2019, Bulgaria was placed at 37th place out of 172 countries in the Index of Economic Freedom of The Heritage Foundation and The Wall Street Journal, and moving up one spot to 39th out of 162 countries in the Fraser Institute’s Economic Freedom of the World Index.
-On the other hand, Bulgaria has been positioned at 61 out of 190 economies in the World Bank’s Ease Of Doing Business 2020, while Forbes’ annual review of the Best Countries for Business 2018 depicted Bulgaria at number 46.
+- An annual review by the Bulgarian Chamber of Commerce and Industry (BCCI) concluded that in 2019, Bulgaria held stable ground in terms of economic freedom, prosperity and competitiveness.
+Bulgaria was placed at 37th place out of 172 countries in the Index of Economic Freedom of The Heritage Foundation and The Wall Street Journal, while moving up one spot to 39th out of 162 countries in the Fraser Institute’s Economic Freedom of the World Index.
+On the other hand, Bulgaria has been positioned at 61 out of 190 economies in the World Bank’s Ease Of Doing Business 2020.
+Its credit ratings synopsis with Standard & Poor’s, Fitch and Moody’s have on average ranged from stable to positive.

-16. Despite being labelled as the poorest EU member and citing global financial turbulences in 2016, the Bulgarian economy has been manifesting its resilience.
-Aggregate GDP in 2018 was US$ 65.13 billion.
-The GDP growth rate hovered between 3.3% and 3.6% in 2019.
+- Despite being labelled as the poorest EU member and citing global financial turbulences in 2016, the Bulgarian economy has been manifesting its resilience.
+Aggregate GDP in 2019 was US$ 67 billion.
+The GDP growth rate hovered in close proximity to 3.4% in 2019.
 Per capita income at GDP rates is US$ 8000.
 Inflation is documented at 2.8%, unemployment is a tad over 4%, whereas the average wage is € 600.
 Minimum wage has been augmented since the last 4 years and has now attained € 320.
 This is a far cry from when the country was beset by the hyperinflation crisis of 1996-1997.
-It was then the Bulgarian leva (BGN) was permanently pegged to the Euro (€).
+It was then that the Bulgarian leva (BGN) was permanently pegged to the Euro (€).

 Bilateral Trade Interface

-21. At the 3rd Bilateral Political Consultations (BPC) session held in December 2017 in Sofia, the necessity for enhancing bilateral trade was emphasized through the exchange of trade delegations and by the stress laid on launching warehouse facilities/trade incubator hubs in both countries.
+- At the 4th Bilateral Political Consultations (BPC) session held in November 2019 in Islamabad, the necessity for enhancing bilateral trade was once more emphasized through the exchange of trade delegations and by establishing warehouse facilities/hubs in both countries.

 i.
 Bulgaria is the nearest overland EU member to Pakistan.